 In complement to this, studies have shown that exercise is linked to improved mental health

-, for the allowed amount of time.
-Even if this is just for 20 minutes, the combination of fresh air, exercise and sunshine will do wonders for your mental health and personal wellbeing.
+When you can go outdoors for exercise, even if this is just for 20 minutes, the combination of fresh air, exercise and sunshine will do wonders for your mental health and personal wellbeing.
 However, outdoor exercise is not a possibility for everyone.
 As such, we have plenty of exercises and physical activities that can be done at home to help improve your mental health.

 If you are having trouble sleeping

-because you are stressed, anxious and worrying about the Coronavirus, the above meditation exercises and apps should help to relieve your anxiety.
+because you are stressed and anxious the above meditation exercises and apps should help to relieve your anxiety.
 Another possible reason for increased difficulty sleeping is that people are spending more time in front of screens, be that mobile devices, televisions or laptops, and as a result are exposing themselves to more blue light late into the evening.

 It may be a good idea to install a blue light filter